mhaeusser/JavaPlayfield/README.md

 # JavaPlayfield
-Small test classes to experiment mainly with the new Java 8 features like lambda expressions and streams, plus JUnit 5.
+Small test classes to experiment mainly with the new Java 8 features like lambda expressions and streams.